AbedElazizShe/TVTimeDemo---RXjava-Retrofit-MVP-Dagger-2-Room/README.md

 # TVTimeDemo
-This is a simple Android that shows a list of Popular TV Shows;
+This is a simple Android application that shows a list of Popular TV Shows;

      - The app is developed in Android (Java) using RXjava, Dagger2, Retrofit, Butterknife, Room, and is following MVP.
      - There will be continuous improvement from time to time.